Organisms

 other organisms, making and breaking bonds of various kinds, forming new

-organisms in their combinations and recombinations of metabolic overlappings.
+entities in their combinations and recombinations of metabolic interveavings.

 Technology: